numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

         def ensure_canonical(self : DType) -> DType:
             raise NotImplementedError

-The Casting part, describes the following methods.
-A large part of the functionality is provided by the "methods" stored in `_castingimpl` and described below:
+For casting, a large part of the functionality is provided by the "methods" stored in `_castingimpl`"

 .. code-block:: python
     :dedent: 0